Antithyroid agent: Thyroid hormone receptor antagonists

 Also called TR antagonists, they inhibit action of thyroid hormones by blocking TR receptors (thyroid hormone receptors).
 Antagonist 1-850 and its derivatives have been found to be coactivator interaction inhibitors, which interfere with the interaction between TR receptors and coactivator proteins such as nuclear hormone receptor coregulator (NRC).
 As a result, the receptors are unable to recruit coactivators, causing stoppage of transcription of target genes, thereby preventing activation of TR receptors, ultimately leading to inhibition of effects of thyroid hormones because they can bind to only inactive TR receptors, and these receptors can't be activated in presence of TR antagonists.
 Antagonist 1-850 has also been found to inhibit binding of [^{125}I]T3 (Note: [^{125}I]T3 is a radiopharmaceutical formulation of triiodothyronine having iodine-125 atoms instead of iodine.) to TRs in intact GH4 cells.

 Adverse effects

 The most dangerous side effect is agranulocytosis (1/250, more in PTU); this is an idiosyncratic reaction which generally resolves on cessation of drug.
 It occurs in about 0.2 to 0.3% of cases treated with antithyroid drugs.
 Other side effects include granulocytopenia (dose dependent, which improves on cessation of the drug) and aplastic anemia, and in case of propylthiouracil, severe, fulminant liver failure.
 Patients on these medications should see a doctor if they develop sore throat or fever.
+Both methimazole and PTU are associated with drug-induced liver injury.

 The most common side effects are rash and peripheral neuritis.
 These drugs also cross the placenta and are secreted in breast milk.